J-holomorphic curves in a nef class: Rational curves

 When $M=\mathbb C \mathbb P^2\#k\overline{\mathbb C \mathbb P^2}$ with $k\le 9$, it is shown in \cite{Z} that for any tamed $J$, an irreducible curve $C$ with $C\cdot C<0$ must be a smooth rational curve.
 One can easily deduce Corollary \ref{embsphere} for such manifolds from this fact.

 For a generic tamed $J$, McDuff \cite{McD} provided a more intricate argument and established several special cases, which are essential in characterizing rational symplectic $4-$manifolds in terms of embedded symplectic spheres with positive self-intersection.
-Recently, McDuff in \cite{McD1} investigates the structure of generic pseudo-holomorphic curves in a relative setting.
-As a by product, she obtains the same statement as in Corollary \ref{embsphere} in this setting (see Corollary 1.7 in \cite{McD1}).

-Corollary \ref{embsphere} applies to an arbitrary subvarieties in the moduli space.
-If the subvariety lies in a connected component of the moduli space which contains a smooth rational curve, one could prove the result using the stable curve approach in Gromov-Witten theory.
+Recently, McDuff and Opshtein in \cite{McD1} investigate the structure of generic pseudo-holomorphic curves in a relative setting.
+The reducible $J-$holomorphic curves considered there are limits of irreducible embedded $J'-$holomorphic curves for generic $J'$ converging to $J$, and hence the Gromov compactness can be applied to bound the topological type of the reducible subvariety.
+A related general remark is that Corollary \ref{embsphere} applies to an arbitrary subvarieties in the moduli space.
+If the subvariety lies in a connected component of the moduli space which contains a smooth rational curve, one might be able to prove the result using the Gromov compactness.